 The applicants that are granted accommodations are, just like anyone else, required to meet all of their state’s eligibility requirements.

-Some states require GED applicants, for example, to first passing the GED Ready® practice test, though they may also take this test under the condition of the approved accommodation.
+Some states require GED applicants, for example, to first pass the GED Ready® practice test, though they may also take this test under the condition of the approved accommodation.

 Adult educators are the best persons to help students with disabilities.
-They may use various instructional strategies to support students with disabilities get all set for the four GED modules (subtests) that may be taken one at a time.
+They may use various instructional strategies to support students with disabilities in getting all set for the four GED modules (subtests) that may be taken one at a time.

-The adult educator may well act as an applicant’s advocate who helps him or her with completing all sorts of forms or contact the diagnosing professional for putting the required information on the form.
+The adult educator may well act as an applicant’s advocate who helps him or her with completing all sorts of forms or contact the diagnosing professional to put the required information on the form.